 This predominantly marine mudstone unit contains some fine-grained distal marine shoreface sands.
-A few wells have flowed gas from thin sand zones.
-Well 102/7-14-017-16W4M has 2 m of net pay in the Second White Speckled Shale at 712 m KB (69 m subsea), where there is a decrease in the gamma ray reading and increase in sonic velocity (Figure 4).
+A few wells have flowed gas from thin sand zones but their neutron porosity-density signatures do not exhibit crossover.
+Well 102/7-14-017-16W4M has 2 m of net pay in the Second White Speckled Shale at 712 m KB (69 m subsea), where there is a decrease in the gamma ray reading and increase in sonic velocity (Figure 6).